-As it turns out, the relationship between a mentor and his mentee is often not limited to transfer of knowledge.
+As it turns out, the relationship between a mentor and his mentee is often not limited to the transfer of knowledge.
 The mentor, through the process of sharing knowledge, inspires and motivates the mentee to achieve his goals.
-It also involves support, guidance and communication to ensure the person tries his best.
+It also involves support, guidance, and communication to ensure the person tries his best.

 Oftentimes, the mentor is a role model for the mentee and his success becomes a huge inspiration for the mentee to succeed.